 Signing-on fees are paid when a player becomes a contract player for a club.
 These fees are, in most cases, an enticement and are used by clubs to encourage a player to join one club instead of another.
-Although the fee is in most instances agreed on before entering into the contract, it is usually paid only after the contract of employment is concluded.
+Although the fee is generally agreed on before entering into the contract, it is usually only paid after the contract of employment is concluded.
 In terms of standard employment contracts used by most clubs, the player is under no obligation to repay this fee to the club should such player decide to cancel the contract before the agreed termination date.
-The contract may of course provide that the player is obliged to repay the signing-on fee should the player terminate employment before the specified termination date.
+The contract may of course provide that the player is obliged to repay the signing-on fee should the contract be prematurely terminated by the player.

-The signing-on fee is not a restraint of trade payment as judicially considered and accordingly does not fall to be dealt with as such under the provisions of the Act that specifically deal with restraint of trade payments.
-A mere prohibition against competition is not a restraint of trade.
-In any event, an obligation to keep secret and confidential an employer's trade-sensitive information whilst in employ is not a restraint of trade since it is already implied by the contract of employment under our common law.
+The signing-on fee is not a restraint of trade payment as judicially considered7 and accordingly is not dealt with as such under the provisions of the Act that specifically deal with restraint of trade payments.8 A mere prohibition against competition is not a restraint of trade.
+In any event, an obligation to keep secret and confidential an employer's trade-sensitive information